-Comparative advantage in our framework is driven by international differences in educational institutions, and the resulting differential costs of skill acquisition.
-Trade liberalization - by affecting wages and hence incentives - leads to a remapping of agents to sectors, as would changes in trading partners' technologies, trade costs, or educational institutions that influence the cost of skill acquisition.
-The resulting shift in the demographics of skill composition can take many forms.
-One plausible and particularly salient scenario in line with the diagram below is the crowding out of the middle class towards the skill acquisition extremes, which can be brought about by increasing foreign competition in medium-level intermediate goods or tasks.
-In response to increased foreign competition in mid-range intermediate sectors, some moderate ability agents will invest in higher types of human capital, while others will optimally invest in lesser skills.
-More generally, we find that only in special cases would all agents' human capital decisions respond monotonically to such changes.
-While the aggregate gains from trade are shown to be positive, the distributional consequences are complex and generally non-monotonic.
+Comparative advantage in our model is driven by international differences in educational institutions and the resulting differences in the costs of skill acquisition.
+Trade liberalization leads to a remapping of agents to sectors, as would changes in trading partners' technologies, trade costs, or educational institutions that influence the cost of skill acquisition.
+The resulting shift in the demographics of skill composition can take different forms.
+One plausible and particularly salient scenario in line with the earlier diagram is the crowding out of the middle class towards the skill acquisition extremes, which can be brought about by increasing foreign competition in medium-level intermediate goods or tasks.
+In response to such competition, some moderate ability agents will invest in greater human capital, while others will optimally invest less.
+More generally, we find that only in special cases would all agents' human capital decisions respond monotonically to changes abroad.
+While the aggregate gains from trade are positive in our set-up, the distributional consequences are generally complex and non-monotonic.